rust-lang/blog.rust-lang.org/posts/inside-rust/2023-07-10-Async-WG-June-Update.md

 ---
 layout: post
-title: "Async Working Group June update"
+title: "Async Working Group July update"
 author: Niko Matsakis and Tyler Mandry
 team: The Rust Async Working Group <https://www.rust-lang.org/governance/wgs/wg-async>
 ---

-This is the June update from the Async Working Group of the Rust Programming Language.
+This is the July update from the Async Working Group of the Rust Programming Language.
 In May, we [laid out our plans for the year][may].
-Over the last month, we have gotten a clearer picture of the stabilization strategy.
+Over the last two months, we have gotten a clearer picture of the stabilization strategy.
 The current plan is to stabilize the full async function in trait MVP in two phases:

 [may]: https://blog.rust-lang.org/inside-rust/2023/05/03/stabilizing-async-fn-in-trait.html